vjrantal/SCAMP/README.md

 ##Pre-requisites##
 SCAMP has several dependencies that must be met.
 These are as follows:

-Visual Studio 2015 (min version: RC Community Edition) - SCAMP has been built based on ASP.NET 5 (DNX).
+**Visual Studio 2015 (min version: RC Community Edition)** - SCAMP has been built based on ASP.NET 5 (DNX).
 As a result you need this version of Visual Studio to work with the code.
 SCAMP is not currently compatible with Visual Studio Core due to several nuget package dependencies that are not yet compatible with DNX.

-Azure Services: SCAMP, as a cloud management solution also has dependencies on the following Azure hosted services:
+**Azure Hosted Services** - SCAMP, as a cloud management solution also has dependencies on the following Azure hosted services:

 - Azure Active Directory (ability to register an application and access keys)